What is the difference between a Guided Tour and Self-Guided Exploration?

 What should I do if I need to locate a missing child?

 Our museum staff is available to assist you with in reuniting with a missing child or adult.
 Please provide Thinkery staff with a detailed description of the person.
-In the case of a missing child, our museum protocol includes closing our main entrance and scanning all galleries and program spaces.
+In the case of a missing child, our museum protocol includes monitoring our main entrance and scanning all galleries and program spaces.

 Can I make changes to my date and time after I’ve scheduled a Self-Guided Field Trip?